 To update the IRDs estimate in your myIR:

-5. Enter the year estimate in the New provisional tax estimate box and click Next.
+Enter the full year estimate from step 4 of Solo's instruction into the New provisional tax estimate box and click Next.

 Note: When paying the provisional tax amounts that Solo calculates, you shouldn't need to pay any additional income tax at the end of the financial year (because you would have already paid the exact amount of income tax as provisional payments).
 Overpaying your provisional tax will result in a refund at the end of the tax year.
 Underpaying your provisional tax will result in paying income tax for the amount you underpaid.